Westmoreland County Court Records

 PennsylvaniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourts.us are subject to the Terms of Service and Privacy Notice.

 Westmoreland County is one of the larger counties in southwestern Pennsylvania, with its county seat in the city of Greensburg.
-The county’s judicial system is administered through the Court of Common Pleas, which is divided into criminal, civil, and family divisions, along with the Orphans’ Court for probate and estate matters.
-Sixteen Magisterial District Courts located throughout the county handle summary offenses, preliminary hearings, small claims, and landlord-tenant disputes.
-The Westmoreland County Courthouse at 2 North Main Street in Greensburg houses the primary court offices, including the Clerk of Courts (criminal records), the Prothonotary (civil and family records), and the Register of Wills and Clerk of Orphans’ Court (probate, estates, and marriage records).
-Court offices operate Monday through Friday, 8:30 AM to 4:00 PM.
+The county's judicial system runs through the Court of Common Pleas, which is divided into criminal, civil, and family divisions, along with the Orphans Court for probate and estate matters.
+Sixteen Magisterial District Courts scattered throughout the county handle summary offenses, preliminary hearings, small claims, and landlord-tenant disputes.
+The Westmoreland County Courthouse at 2 North Main Street in Greensburg houses the primary court offices — the Clerk of Courts (criminal records), the Prothonotary (civil and family records), and the Register of Wills and Clerk of Orphans Court (probate, estates, and marriage records).
+Court offices are open Monday through Friday, 8:30 AM to 4:00 PM.

-Pennsylvania provides multiple channels for accessing court records, including in-person visits to clerk offices, public access terminals at the courthouse, and electronic search tools maintained at both the county and state level.
+Pennsylvania offers several ways to access court records, including in-person visits to clerk offices, public-access terminals at the courthouse, and electronic search tools at both the county and state level.
 PennsylvaniaCourts.us offers access to statewide resources for locating publicly available court case information, including docket sheets and filing details across all levels of the court system.

 How to Look Up a Court Case in Westmoreland County?